Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Finding Quality Saison Beer in France

 When I’m searching for a good saison, I’m looking for specific signs.
-Many of the best spots are labeled as ‘brasserie artisanale’ or ‘microbrasserie,’ which tells me it’s a smaller, independent operation.
+Many of the best spots are labeled as ‘brasserie artisanale’ or ‘microbrasserie,’ which tells me they’re smaller, independent operations.
 These places are often more passionate about their craft.
 I’ve found that the beer is often fresher, unfiltered, and just has more character.
 It’s also worth noting that while supermarkets like Monoprix and Carrefour might occasionally have a decent find, you have to be pretty discerning.
 A lot of what looks like craft beer on those shelves is actually just big corporations putting a new label on old products.
 So, I tend to be cautious there.

 The Importance of Independent Breweries